mamariomiamo/docu-trial/docs/hardware/cameras/tiscamera-install.md

 :::note
 - As of Jan 2021, we are using version 0.12.0
+- For TX2 or Xavier, if cannot build from source, can try to install the official compiled tiscamera package  `tiscamera_0.12.0_arm64.deb` directly.

 :::

 However, it is strongly recommanded to build from source, for the main tiscamera driver, especially on Nvidia arm64 platform.